Answered: Can I Watch Netflix on a Cruise?

 By far the simplest way to watch your favorite shows is to download them before you get on the ship.

-Netflix has a ton of shows that you can download and then watch later, with or without an internet connection.
+Netflix has a ton of programming that you can download and then watch later, with or without an internet connection.
 This is the absolute best way to make sure you can watch your show while you are in the middle of the ocean.

 When you download your shows beforehand, you don’t have to worry about the speed or strength of your Internet connection on the ship — which can sometimes be spotty.
 As well, you don’t have to pay for wi-fi, which can be expensive on a cruise.